 The Adelphi eCampus portal gives you secure access to services and applications with a single sign-on.
-Once you log on to eCampus, you can read your email, post to the message boards, access C.L.A.S.S. and Moodle, and much more.
+Once you log in to eCampus, you can read your email, post to the message boards, access C.L.A.S.S. and Moodle, and much more.

-Logging on to eCampus
+Logging in to eCampus

 Click the eCampus link from any Adelphi Web page or go to ecampus.adelphi.edu.
-Enter your username and password to access the secure eCampus applications and services.
-If you forget your username or need to create or reset your password, go to class.adelphi.edu/account_tools.
+Click the Log In button at the top and enter your Adelphi username and password to access the secure eCampus applications and services.